 These and other cases where law enforcement officers misuse their authority and injure a person demonstrate the need for a police misconduct attorney.

-On another scale, Peter Goldstein as a personal injury attorney which specialize in police misconduct or police brutality also handled a Las Vegas case involving a police officer who threw a jailed person to the ground without justification.
+On another scale, Peter Goldstein as a personal injury attorney who specializes in police misconduct or police brutality also handled a Las Vegas case involving a police officer who threw a jailed person to the ground without justification.
 The case was settled without litigation.

 Another case involved a person who was injured by a county sheriff while he was incarcerated.
 That case took a long time to settle due to the ‘code of silence’ among police officers who back each other up when excessive force is used.
 Our perseverance paid off and the case was settled for a significant amount of money.